TangoEnSkai/tangoenskai.github.io/cv.md

 ### 2018

+**J. Hahn** and F. Takahashi.
+2018.
+Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan

+**J. Hahn** and F. Takahashi.
+2018.
+Potential Universal Design of Bins for Visually Impaired People and Their Psychological Preference Analysis. _In proceeding of the 29th Annual Conference of Japan Society of Material Cycles and Waste Management (JSMCWM2018)_, Nagoya, Japan

 **J. Hahn**.
 2018.
 The Importance of Transdisciplinary Research for Potential Universal Design of Bins. _In proceeding of the Tenth Multidisciplinary International Student Workshop (MISW2018)_, Asia Oceania Top University League on Engineering (AOTULE), Tokyo, Japan

 **J. HAN** and T. Hope.
 2018.
 Pair Matching: Transdisciplinary Study for Introducing Computational Intelligence to Guide Dog Associations. _In Proceedings of the 23rd international conference on Intelligent user interfaces (IUI ’18)_.
 ACM, Tokyo, Japan